pratiktxl/lambda_apigw_websocket/README.md

 # Lambda + API Gateway (WebSocket) + RDS MySQL
-This Lambda layer saves data to RDS MySQL database which is accessed by websocket API.
+This Lambda function saves data to RDS MySQL database which is accessed by websocket API.
 It creates the live connection to read and write data to RDS MySQL via Lambda.

 ## Layer